This site uses cookies

 Skip navigation

-After success using RFID for apparel, Walmart is expanding its RFID mandate to scores of additional products.
-Could it be a tipping point for RAIN RFID adoption in U.S. retail?
+Walmart found success using RFID for apparel.
+Could its sweeping tag mandate signal a potential tipping point for RAIN RFID adoption in U.S. retail?

-Signaling a huge commitment to RAIN RFID by the biggest retailer in the United States, Walmart is significantly expanding its requirements that suppliers tag products with RFID.
+Signaling a huge commitment to RAIN RFID by the biggest retailer in the United States, Walmart has significantly expanded its requirements that suppliers tag products with RFID.

-After success using RFID with apparel, Walmart has announced it is mandating its suppliers to tag home goods, sporting goods, electronics, and toys with RFID by September 2022, with plans to extend the requirement to more categories.
+After success using RFID with apparel, Walmart required its suppliers to tag home goods, sporting goods, electronics, and toys with RFID by September 2022.
+Walmart later extended its RFID requirements to more than a dozen additional categories, with a deadline for compliance by February 2024.

 Source: Walmart Media Library